 The Czech program at UNL is one of eight regularly offered Czech language programs in the entire United States and has been offered at UNL since 1907.

 The French program offered through the Department of Modern Languages and Literatures at the University of Nebraska, provides students with opportunities to acquire proficiency in the use of the French language and with courses of study leading to the undergraduate major or minor in French.
 The department also offers degree programs at the graduate level leading to the MA and to the PhD in French.

 Small classes and a dynamic teaching staff will take you to the heart of one of the world’s richest civilizations.
 The cultures of France, Québec, and the countries of French-speaking Africa and the Caribbean all use the French language to express astonishing diverse social, literary, and cultural identities.
-The French faculty at UNL is an especially active group that has all been recognized for their teaching and for the national and international scope of their research.
+The French faculty at UNL is especially active, earning recognition for their teaching and for the national and international scope of their research.

 The German program offered through the Department of Modern Languages and Literatures at the University of Nebraska provides students with opportunities to acquire proficiency in the use of the German language and with courses of study leading to the undergraduate major or minor in German.
 The department also offers degree programs at the graduate level leading to the M.A. in German.